eventEmitter/ee-net/README.md

 #### send method

-you may transmit messages using the «send» method
+You may transmit messages using the «send» method

 	connection.send( { myJSON: "object" } );

 #### remote / local property

-the remote and local property return the remote / local configuration
+The remote and local property return the remote / local ip / host configuration of the connection

 	log( connection.remote ); // { address: 10.0.1.2, family: "IPv4", port: 9999 }